mistio/mist-ce/README.md

 if your Mist.io portal works as expected.
 5. In some cases, it might be necessary to run the latest database migration scripts.
-Connect to the api container and run the latest scripts in `mist.io/api/migrations`. e.g. `docker-compose exec api ls mist.io/api/migrations` and then `docker-compose exec api python mist.io/api/migrations/0005-list-locations.py`
+Connect to the api container and run the latest scripts in `mist.io/api/migrations`. e.g. `docker-compose exec api ls migrations` and then `docker-compose exec api python migrations/0006-list-locations.py`

 ## Staging version